 Proper bike fit

-Proper footwear and pedals
+Suitable footwear and pedals

 Muscle strengthening

-pedaling techniques
+Pedaling techniques

 Regular breaks